Avoiding the Crowds

 Make sure you get there at 5:00am since Angkor Wat, Sras Srang, Pre Rup and Bakheng are the only places that open up at 5:00am.
 Everything else opens up at 7:30am.

 If you go over to the left pool then you’ll be over there with about 300+ people.
 It’s crazy really.
-The left pool is a lot less crowded and you can achieve virtually the image seen below.
+The right pool is a lot less crowded and you can achieve virtually the image seen below.

 That’s where I went.